masoutgh/lane_detection_without_DL/README.md

 - Resize frames,
 - Change perspective,
 - Convert color space to Lab and HLS,
-- Use a sliding window to detect the lanes."
+- Use a sliding window to detect the lanes.